 Typically scarring becomes more noticeable over time.
 Your skin is healing in the early weeks after a tattoo, when itchiness and redness are normal.
 After a few weeks, however, these signs may indicate that a scar is developing:

-- The main sign of scarring is raised skin.
+- Raised skin: The main sign of scarring is raised skin.
 The skin will vary from slightly raised to larger bumps.
-Typically, the raised skin will be around the outline of the tattoo but it can also appear be on the overall tattoo.
+Typically, the raised skin will be around the outline of the tattoo, but it can also appear to be on the overall tattoo.

 The scarring can be caused by anything, ranging from improper aftercare to sensitive skin.
-With most, scarring does not occur, but if the tattoo artists gets too deep with the needle or works the skin too hard, you can suffer scarring.
+With most, scarring does not occur, but if the tattoo artists goes too deep with the needle or works the skin too hard, scarring can result.

-Assuming everything went well with the tattoo, and you are healthy, you should not suffer any scarring.
-But, if you do, aloe can minimize the look of a scar from a tattoo.
+Assuming everything went well with the tattoo and you are healthy, you should not suffer any scarring.
+But, if you do, aloe vera can minimize the look of a scar from a tattoo.
 Using aloe directly from a plant gives you the best results.

 - Purchase an aloe plant.
 These are typically found at gardening stores and departments.
 You shouldn't need a large plant, but make sure that there are several thick leaves, as you will have to alternate between the leaves, allowing the plant time to regenerate and heal itself.